"Irish consortium in Malawi embarks on 16 days of activism to work together to help end violence against women and girls."

 The 16 days of activities* – from November 25 to December 10 – have been organised by GOAL, Concern Worldwide, Self Help Africa, Trocaire, Irish Rule of Law, and the Irish Embassy.
 The local objective is to encourage government, civil society, and international organisations in Malawi to work together to help end violence against women and girls.

-A recent comprehensive survey*on GBV in Malawi found that 61 per cent of female respondents had experienced sexual violence, while 64 per cent had suffered some other form of physical assault.
-Given the patriarchal nature of Malawian society, the lack of knowledge of their rights on the part of females (and the consequent fear of reporting violence against them) the true figure is certain to be much higher.
+A recent comprehensive survey* on GBV in Malawi found that 61 per cent of female respondents had experienced sexual violence, while 64 per cent had suffered some other form of physical assault.
+Given the patriarchal nature of Malawian society and the lack of knowledge of their rights on the part of females (and the consequent fear of reporting violence against them), the true figure is certain to be much higher.

 Compelling evidence is emerging that food insecurity is an exacerbating factor in respect of GBV.
 Malawi is currently experiencing its worst food crisis in over a decade; 6.5 million people, or one in three Malawians, will suffer critical food shortages until the next harvest is due in April 2017.